It’s the most wonderful time again: it’s PRIDE MONTH! Rainbows get slapped onto t-shirts, shoes, and even mouthwash this year.

 Create a Safe Space

 Be inclusive and treat all people with respect.
-It helps to never assume someone’s gender or sexual orientation.
+It helps to never assume someone’s gender or orientation.
 You have to show your open-mindedness, never just say ‘I’m open-minded’: show them!

 SAFE SPACEOxford Dictionaries